IMDb; Rotten Tomatoes; Wikipedia

 Meanwhile, Lionel talks to the town's other two shrinks, a psychiatrist named Dr. Ernest Delbanco and a psychologist named Dr. Phyllis Sheeler, trying to get them to look into Dr. Mumford, who he thinks there must be something fishy about.
 And while Delbanco and Sheeler think Lionel is as annoying as Doc thinks he is, they do agree he might have a point about Dr. Mumford.
 Or at least Sheeler does.
 So... that will lead to some trouble.
 Meanwhile, Doc's patients do seem to get better, and there are several romantic pairings that emerge.
 Which were all rather sweet.
 But I've said too much.
 I'll leave out some more specific plot details, including how it ends.

 But anyway, I liked the whole cast quite a bit.
-And the women/girls were all easy on the eyes.
 And the movie really was quite amusing, I thought.
 I could understand if anyone in the actual field of psychiatry or psychology could find it a bit offensive, perhaps, but basically, I just found the movie pleasant, and one of the more truly "quirky" of the movies I put in the quirky category.
 Anyway, it's the kind of plot that if it happened in real life, I'd be totally against it, but in a movie, I totally like it.
 And I guess that's all I can think to say.